Magicred-1/API_Project/README.md

 ## Getting Started
 To use this API, you must first set up a Supabase database.
 You can find instructions for doing so in the Supabase documentation.
 Once you have set up your database, you will need to rename the .env.example file to .env and fill in the appropriate values for your database.

-You will also need to create a Supabase admin account and add the appropriate values to the .env file.
+You will also need to create a Supabase admin account including a DB and add the appropriate values to the .env file.

-You can then install the required dependencies using npm install, compile and run the server using ```npm run buildandrun```.
+Once everything is done, you can then install the required dependencies using npm install, compile and run the server using ```npm run buildandrun```.

 Once the server is running, you can access the API endpoints using your preferred HTTP client (example: Postman).
 See the documentation for a full list of available endpoints and their parameters.